Mental Toughness – 10 Rules for When You Feel Lost

 I wrote them for a friend who found himself in a difficult time some years ago.
 But then I thought, we are all friends in a way.
 Lost souls in need of direction and hope.
 Hope that there are people like us that can bring us together and share the same ideas and collectives.

 Hope they will inspire you the same way they inspired my friend.

 10 Rules to Help You Keep Mental Toughness

 Your vision will become clear only when you look into your heart.
 Who looks outside, dreams.
 Who looks inside awakens.

 Lack of a clear vision and purpose is probably the foundation of what makes us experience the feeling of being lost and frustrated.
-A vision is the driving force behind our actions and if this force isn’t strong enough our “machine” will eventually stop working.
+A vision is the driving force behind our actions and if this force isn’t strong enough our mental and physical apparatus will eventually stop working.

 2…but first define your values

-If your vision is to get rich for example, there are many ways to do it but your values will define the most pertinent.
+If your vision is to get into politics, for example, there are many ways to do it but your values will define the most pertinent.

 3. Move beyond Self-Awareness to Heightened-Awareness